mulderc/getting-and-cleaning-data-project/README.md

 The Code Book
 -------------
-`CODEBOOK.md` file describes the variables found in tidy_data.txt.
+`CODEBOOK.md` file describes the variables found in IndependentTidyDataSet.txt.